cosmos/cosmos-sdk/docs/architecture/adr-066-rosetta-standalone.md

 In the current context; Rosetta is inside cosmos-sdk project due to easier maintainability.
 This is a problem because as seen in some previous commits, it has suffered unrequired changes like updates due to a refactor or a new experimental feature.
-Causing issues like missmatch dependencies or unexpected behaviour that needs to be addressed down the line.
+Such changes can cause mismatches in dependencies, or unexpected behaviour that needs to be addressed down the line.

-Since Rosetta is a standalone tool that has been implemented using Cosmos-sdk, it should only rely on top of the latest releases, instead of being affected by experimental features or interfeering over the cosmos-sdk development.
+Since Rosetta is a standalone tool that has been implemented using Cosmos-sdk, it should rely only on each release, instead of being affected by experimental features or interfeering over the cosmos-sdk development.

-Decoupling Rosetta from the cosmos-sdk project is no only a good practice since it keeps the scope well defined, but also it ensures better maintainability over time.
+Decoupling Rosetta from the cosmos-sdk project is not only a good practice since it keeps the scope well defined, but also it ensures better maintainability over time.

 ## Alternatives

 The 2 altnernatives are:
-- **Keep the Project inside Cosmos-sdk**: This might be easier to handle from a fully immersed position. maintainer's point of view, who works on different aspects of cosmos-sdk and might want to try features into Rosetta.
+- **Keep Project inside Cosmos-sdk**: This might be easier to handle from a fully immersed position. maintainer's point of view, who works on different aspects of cosmos-sdk and might want to try features into Rosetta.
 - **Move the project into another repo**: This approach intends to keep the scope well defined,